1905 Alberta general election: Education

-After bitter debate across Canada, the proposed Alberta Act was amended by Laurier in second reading on March 22 and later passed by the 10th Canadian Parliament with provisions providing minority faiths with the right to separate schools under provincial control.
-Alberta conservatives rallied against the education provisions, but the party and leadership declined to make the repeal of the provisions an issue in the campaign.
-The Alberta liberals chose to campaign on accepting the decisions of parliament in regards to the schools issue, and instead focus on "an efficient system of public schools".
+After bitter debate across Canada, the proposed Alberta Act was amended by Laurier in second reading on March 22 and was passed by the 10th Canadian Parliament with provisions providing minority faiths with the right to separate schools under provincial control.
+Alberta conservatives railed against the education provisions, but the party and leadership did not make the repeal of the provisions an issue in the campaign.
+Alberta Liberals accepted the decisions of parliament in regards to the schools issue, and focused on "an efficient system of public schools".

 Campaign

 The writ for the election was issued on October 19, 1905, with the election scheduled to take place three weeks later on November 9.
 In the Athabasca constituency, Liberal William Bredin was the only candidate to run and was therefore acclaimed, meaning there was no need for an electoral contest.

 Liberal

 Rutherford began his term as the appointed Premier by forming a cabinet inclusive of all the major regions of the province.
 The cabinet included Charles Wilson Cross of Medicine Hat as appointed Attorney General, William Henry Cushing of Calgary as Minister of Public Works, William Finlay of Edmonton as Minister of Agriculture, and Leverett George DeVeber of Lethbridge as Minister without a portfolio.

 In October 1905, the Liberal party adopted its platform at a convention in Calgary.
 Recognizing the party was chosen to form government prior to the election, and the friendly relations with the Liberal federal government, the Liberal platform skirted both mild and controversial issues.
 The party did not address the separate schools or public lands issues, and instead emphasized adherence to "the principle of Provincial rights" as their policy.
 The Liberals supported a system of public schools financed through taxation and regulated by the provincial government.
 The Liberals responded to conservative calls for public ownership of utilities by recognizing that public ownership was desirable and should be considered.
 The platform also advocated for the agricultural industry and was opposed to the province incurring debt.

 The Liberal Party received support from the Calgary Albertan newspaper, as well as Oliver's Edmonton Bulletin.